b64hub/sfp-template/README.md

 This repository is an opinionated verison of the dx@scale template.
-It to be used in github and is shipped with a devcontainer installed with all the dependencies.
+It's to be used in github and is shipped with a devcontainer installed with all the dependencies.

-The rest of this text comes from the dx@scale template.
+The rest of this readme comes from the dx@scale template.

 **Development**